Life-saving fentanyl test strips illegal in Arkansas

 The foundation honors Adams, who accidentally overdosed in 2017 after several years of sobriety.
 Kelly is Adams' sister.

 Kelly said when her brother overdosed, there was no one to administer a naloxone kit, which could have saved him.
-The kits contain the opioid antagonist naloxone, which can temporarily reverse an opioid overdose, and instructions on its use and how to help someone who may have overdosed.
+The kits contain the opioid antagonist naloxone, which can temporarily reverse an opioid overdose, as well as instructions on its use and how to help someone who may have overdosed.

 The foundation has distributed more than 6,000 kits, according to its website.
 Kelly said she gave away 50 kits that Friday morning in the park.